-For the activity, the students will need to find people who are sick within the correct incubation period (Tuesday, Wednesday, or Thursday) and who have at least 3 of the symptoms listed for salmonella.
+For the activity, the students will need to find people who are sick within the correct incubation period (Tuesday, Wednesday, or Thursday) and who have at least 3 of the symptoms listed.

 Epidemiologists use a specific kind of math, called statistics, to help them understand and find the cause of diseases.
 We are going to use some of those same math skills to help us today.
 Click to show the statistics they will be using.
 Go through each of the statistics the students will calculate.
+When reviewing the terms, emphasize how they can calculate each term.
+For example, to find the incident rate, the students only need the number of cases and the number of controls.